railsuser2014/openobject-doc-book-en/multi/Logistic/process/process_so.rst

 Sales Order
 -----------

-At this point, you have to log in with a user of OpenERP France in order to make a Sales Order coming from a customer of this company.
+At this point, you have to login as a user of OpenERP France to make a Sales Order coming from a customer of this company.

 .. figure:: images/sales_order_1tab.png